-CORTLAND, N.Y. - A ribbon-cutting ceremony was held last week for a tax-preparation firm celebrating its new location on Main Street in downtown Cortland.
+CORTLAND, N.Y. — A local tax-preparation firm is working at a new location on Main Street in downtown Cortland.

 Equus Advisors and Cortland Bookkeeping and Tax Service, which has been operating on Main Street since 2013, has moved to a new location on the fourth floor of the McNeil Building at 17 Main Street.